JhoramNarsico/JhoramNarsico/README.md

 - 🔭 I'm currently pursuing my Bachelor's Degree in Information Technology at **Xavier University - Ateneo de Cagayan**.
 - 🌱 I’m actively developing my skills in full-stack web development, with a deep focus on **Python** and **Django** to create robust **REST APIs** and dynamic web applications.
-- 💬 Ask me about: **Python, Django, Django REST Framework, MySQL, Firebase, and building website.**
+- 💬 Ask me about: **Python, Django, Django REST Framework, MySQL, Firebase, and building inventory management systems.**
-- 📫 How to reach me: `jhoramnarsic@gmail.com`
+- 📫 How to reach me: `jhoramnarsico@gmail.com`

 ---